 Think Ahead & Save

-For many people reading this article, I’m sure the notion of buying more stuff after the big expenditure of Christmas, but that’s why I say to stay within budget, and you can use this theory all year long, not just at Boxing sales or a January blow out.
+For many people reading this article, I’m sure the notion of buying more stuff after the significant expenditure of Christmas, but that’s why I say to stay within budget, and you can use this theory all year long, not just at Boxing sales or a January blow out.

 It’s time and effort and a bit of planning, but it can help your bottom line in the long run.